NO PROMO CODE REQUIRED

-NFL spreads are on par with the rest of the industry, although it is worth noting that the site tends to offer slightly more favorable odds (15 cent spreads) on NY Giants and NY Jets games.
-We’re certain this has nothing to do with the fact that the Giants and Jets play at MetLife Stadium, located on the same Meadowlands campus at Fanduel’s physical NJ sportsbook (sarcasm).
+NFL spreads are on par with the rest of the industry, although it is worth noting that the site tends to offer slightly more favorable odds (15 cent spreads) on Giants and Jets games.
+We’re certain this has nothing to do with the fact that the Giants and Jets play at MetLife Stadium, which is located in the same Meadowlands campus as FanDuel’s physical NJ sportsbook (sarcasm).

 Otherwise, FanDuel’s lines are something of a mixed bag.
-We’ve done some calculations and it looks like FanDuel does offer solid pricing on futures, relatively to the rest of the market, with commissions hovering in the 5-10% range.
-Props were hit-and-miss.
-Simple ones like first team to score, offered solid pricing, while more exotic wagers like “Race to 10” finds outrageously bad odds in the -120/-125 vicinity.
-There’s value to be had, it’s just that players are going to have to seek it out.
+We’ve done some calculations and it looks like FanDuel offers solid pricing on futures, relative to the rest of the market, with commissions hovering in the 5-10% range.
+Props are hit-and-miss.
+Simple ones like first team to score offered solid pricing, while more exotic wagers like “Race to 10” can end up being outrageously bad odds in the -120/-125 vicinity.
+There’s value to be had, but players are going to have to seek it out.

-While FanDuel doesn’t cover every market, its huge selection of betting offerings more than makes up for it.
-Online sportsbooks have the freedom to get creative in ways a live sportsbook could never dream of and FanDuel took this idea and ran with it.
+While FanDuel doesn’t cover every sport, its huge selection of betting offerings more than makes up for it.
+Online sportsbooks have the freedom to get creative in ways a retail sportsbook could never dream of.
+FanDuel took this idea and ran with it.

 In terms of pre-game wagering, FanDuel Sportsbook is without question the best in the industry.
-The wealth of available bets is astounding, with upwards of 100-200 bets featured for most pro league games, and dozens for tennis, golf, college football, and soccer.
+The breadth of available bets is astounding, with upwards of 100-200 bets featured for most pro league games, and dozens for tennis, golf, college football, and soccer.

 Common pre-game betting formats include, money lines, totals, futures (game/player), props (game/player/season), parlays, teasers, and round robins.
 As a taste, players can bet on anything from who will have the most rushing or receiving yards in the current NFL season, to whether the total score for an MLB game will be odd or even after three innings, to who will win the Central Division for NHL.
 If you can think up a bet, then there’s a good chance that it is already offered by FanDuel.

-Of course, no modern NJ online sportsbooks is complete without in-play wagering, which is where punters place bets on a game already in progress, ideally with odds updating in semi-real time.
+No modern NJ online sportsbook is complete without in-play wagering, where you can place bets on a game that’s already in progress.
+Ideally, odds for in-play wagering are updated in semi-real time.

 From a technical standpoint, FanDuel does a terrific job updating scores and lines swiftly, making it easy for action hungry bettors to get their live wagers in.
 However, as mentioned, FanDuel’s in-play lines aren’t nearly as good as its pre-game lines, but that’s pretty much par for the industry.

-In terms of in-play bet variety, FanDuel does another terrific job, offering players nearly as many betting options for live games as it does for games that have yet to begin.
+In terms of in-play bet variety, FanDuel does well here too, offering players nearly as many options for live games as it does for games that have yet to begin.
 Does FanDuel offer the most in-play variety of any NJ online sportsbook operator?
 No, not quite, but players won’t be left wanting.

 We’ve also seen some creative one-off promos on FanDuel, like the NFL focused Pats Protection promo, where players that place a future on anyone but the New England Patriots to win the Super Bowl will be entitled to a $50 refund credit if the Pats take home the Vince Lombardi trophy.

-When you find yourself looking for specific answers, FanDuel has you covered, with three support options, all are available 24/7.
+When you find yourself looking for specific answers, FanDuel has you covered with three support options that all are available 24/7.

 FanDuel was founded in 2009 after receiving $1.2 million in funding from Pentech Ventures and Scottish Enterprises.
 It launched its first FanDuel Fantasy Football Championship in 2010.
-In 2013, as Daily Fantasy sports was exploding in popularity, Comcast provided $11 million in funding followed by $70 million in funding in 2014.
+In 2013, as daily fantasy sports were exploding in popularity, Comcast provided $11 million in funding followed by $70 million in funding in 2014.
 In 2015, FanDuel was in a full out race to the top against rival DraftKings and secured $275 million in funding, leading to the company being valued at over a billion dollars.

-In November 2016, FanDuel and rival DraftKings announced their plans to merge and combine their over 5 million customers.
-The FTC saw this as a big no-no and stated that the merger would create a monopoly seeing as the two companies controlled 90% of the DFS market.
-The merger was quickly canceled and both companies moved on independently.
+In November 2016, FanDuel and DraftKings announced their plans to merge and combine their over 5 million customers.
+The FTC saw this as a big no-no, and stated that the merger would create a monopoly with the two companies controlling 90% of the DFS market.
+The union was quickly canceled and both companies moved on independently.

 FanDuel has had no shortage of legal issues since there were technically no laws on the books for DFS.
 They were forced to pay $1.3 million to settle with the Massachusetts Attorney General’s office over allegations of unfair and deceptive practices.